liuxy1103/EMADS/README.md

 python inference.py
 ```
 ## Examples
-We give a block data and a patch data and their corresponding segmentation result predicted our trained model in the fold './examples'
+We give a block data and a patch data and their corresponding segmentation result predicted by our trained model in the fold './examples'